-A great green leafed Chinese cabbage with a creamy yellow blanched interior.
-A delicious sweet, tangy, juicy flavour.
-Use in stir fries, steamed or raw.
-Can be sown over a long period, it is slow to bolt and has good disease resistant.
+An easy to grow green leafed Chinese cabbage with a creamy yellow blanched interior.
+It has a delicious sweet, tangy, juicy flavour that can be used in stir fries, steamed, pickled or raw.
+Can be sown over a long period.
+The best flavours and it is slower to bolt when grown through the cooler months.
 Heads will store up to 6 weeks in the fridge.
-40 seeds.
+300 seeds.

 Do not waste any of this plant!!
 Use the leaves, flower buds and thick succulent stems in stir fries, steamed, raw.....
 Used extensively in Asian cooking.
 Grows like broccoli but with smaller heads and much faster growing.
 After the first harvest many side shoots form allowing for an extended harvest period.
-1 Pkt = 300 seeds.
-Also available in bulk (1 gram = approx. 280 seeds).
+1 Pkt = 100 seeds.

 A Chinese specialty, also known as a flowering green Tsai-Hsin.
 A quick and easy-to-grow Asian green producing lots of long, pencil-thin, green flower stems.
 A pleasing, mild mustard taste to use raw in salads or lightly cooked in stir-fries.
 Cold hardy and fast growing.
 Likes any fertile soil with added organic matter.
 Pick stems before flowering for continuous use.
 200 seeds.